 - Begin adding the honey about half a tablespoon at a time, whisking thoroughly.
 The aim is to get a mixture that is not too runny, but also not sticky.
 If it is still very runny when you've added the honey, add more honey.
 If it has gotten sticky, add more olive oil until you get the consistency just right.

 - Your mask is now ready!
 Apply the mask evenly while your hair is damp.
-Be sure not to apply the mask if it is still hot from the microwave - let it cool for a minute.
+Be sure not to apply the mask if it is still hot from the microwave—let it cool for at least a minute.

 - Place your hair inside of your shower cap, and leave for 30 minutes.